 Is there accessible camping?

 Yes.
-The accessible camping area is central to the festival and close to disabled toilet facilities.
+The accessible camping area is central to the festival and close to accessible toilet facilities.

 For accessible camping, it’s possible for you to have one of the following:

 Please note that we have limited space in this area.
 You do not need to be registered disabled or disclose the full details of your needs to access this area.
 However, as space is limited, please consider whether you can manage in other areas of the festival before requesting a spot.
-We may be able to assist you in other ways that mean that you can do that so please do get in touch to enquire.
+We may be able to assist you in different that mean that you can do that so please do get in touch to enquire

-Please note that if you have requested contact about your application that we do not usually begin to look at applications until closer to the event there may be a delay before you get a reponse.
+Please note that if you request contact about your application, we do not usually begin to look at applications until closer to the event; therefore, there may be a delay before you get a response.
+If you have applied for a space, then we will make every effort to find a spot for you, so don't worry if you haven't heard anything back.

 How far is it from the car park to the camping area?

 It’s around a ten-minute walk to the main camping field.
-The terrain is mostly flat with slopes in between the fields.
+The terrain is primarily flat, with slopes in between the fields.
 There is a hardcore trackway running through the site.

 Will there be someone available to help with my setup?